plodah/ploopy_viamenus/README.md

 5. When updating to a new release, please update both firmware and Via JSON

 ### Problems and workarounds
+#### Known Issues
+DPI settings seem to be volatile in many iterations of this firmware

 #### Tapdances
 Via only supports the "keyboard" level custom keycodes.
 Those that are set up in a module, or at the user level can't be added to the custom menu
 I've created "proxy" keycodes at the keyboard level for most, but haven't found a similar workaround for tapdance next.